Performance Breakdown

 The boost setting increases airflow to help pick up dirt on more plush carpets.

-Please take note that on the boost mode, you’ll have to press the button continually, at least when using the vacuum in its upright or stick vacuum configuration.
-Still, in the handheld setting without the extension tube or main nozzle, it automatically goes into boost mode.
+Please note that in boost mode, you must press the button continuously, especially when using the vacuum in its upright or stick vacuum configuration.
+Still, without the extension tube or main nozzle in the handheld setting, it automatically goes into boost mode.

-The P50 uses a removable 28.8-volt ION power cord battery that you can charge directly on the vacuum or separately with a portable charger.
+The P50 features a removable 28.8-volt ION power cord battery that can be charged directly on the vacuum or separately with a portable charger.

-This battery is massive and a big reason why Shark was able to squeeze that much run time.
+This massive battery is why Shark could squeeze that much run time.
 It does add to the weight of the vacuum.
-But since it is at the lower portion, it doesn’t affect the ergonomics as much.
+However, since it is located in the lower portion, it doesn’t significantly affect the ergonomics.

-Being removable makes it easy to replace the battery just in case it breaks down.
-You can purchase an extra battery if you feel like the 50-minute advertised run time is too short.
+Removable makes it easy to replace the battery in case it breaks down.
+You can purchase an extra battery if the 50-minute advertised run time is too short.

 Shark says the ION battery will run for up to 50 minutes.
-To test if this figure is accurate, I ran the vacuum using the different power settings until the battery is empty.
+To verify the accuracy of this figure, I ran the vacuum using the various power settings until the battery was depleted.

 Here are the results: